Lake Braddock Secondary School: Tennis

-Lake Braddock tennis teams have achieved much success in recent years, becoming a perennial contender in the post-season tournaments.
-The boys' team holds the Patriot District titles from 2008 to 2013, and continued that streak in 2014, when the name was changed to the Patriot Conference.
-In 2014, the team won the 6A Region tournament, the first boys' tennis regional title for the school.
-The team had state appearances in 2010 and 2014, losing in the state semi-finals in 2010 to Deep Run HS, and winning the State tournament in 2014 over Langley High School, which was the first boys' tennis state title for Lake Braddock.
-Lake Braddock's website shows that the girls' tennis team won 48 of its 59 matches from 2015-2018.
+Lake Braddock tennis team won the State tournament in 2014 over Langley High School.

-Lake Braddock Theatre
+Theatre

-The Lake Braddock Theatre program is currently in its 50th season, having been under the direction of R.L.
-Mirabal for most of that time.
+The Lake Braddock Theatre program is currently in its 52nd season.
 It has participated in the Cappie program since its inception in 1999, garnering 109 nominations and 26 awards.
 The theatre is represented in the International Thespian Society by troupe #4807, and contributes to the ITS festival in Lincoln, Nebraska every summer.
 LBT competes annually at the Virginia Theatre Association Conference.

 Awards

 LBT has won the Virginia High School League Patriot District/Conference One-Act Play Championship twelve times (1996, 2000, 2005, 2011, 2012, 2014–2017, 2019, 2022, and 2023).
 Lake Braddock Theatre has advanced to the Regional level 21 times since 1996.
 In 2004, 2015 and 2018, LBT advanced to the State Festival in Charlottesville, Virginia.
 In 2018, they won the VHSL State One-Act Play Championship for Class 6A.
-LBT has won 26 Cappie Awards, which include Best Play, for the 2000 production of Dracula.
+LBT has won 26 Cappie Awards, which include Best Play, for the 2000 and 2023 productions of Dracula.
 The theater was invited to perform at the Fringe Festival in Edinburgh, Scotland, in 2003.
 Individual students have also received awards for their performances or technical expertise throughout the years.